ansys/pyaedt/doc/source/Getting_started/Installation.rst

     pip install pyaedt

-PyAEDT is also available on Conda-Forge:
+You can also install PyAEDT from Conda-Forge:

 .. code:: python